pearcej/pearcej.github.io/csc493/r0-project.md

-## Project Proposal Information and Suggestions
+## Project Concept

-Some of you may already have a definite idea of what you would like to do for your project, while others of you may have not.
+As you know by the title, this course is a project-based course.
+You may already have a definite idea of what you would like to do for your project or you may not.

 Even if you already have a general idea of what you want to do, the design specifications can still be challenging.

-The main project proposal requirement is that your project concept be approved by the instructor and that the project involves new learning at the level worthy of a CIS senior as well as strong design and implementation components
+The first project milestone requirement is that your project concept be approved by the instructor and that the project is likely to involves work at the level worthy of a CIS senior but which can be completed in the rather short time frame of a single semester.
-(so such tasks like creating a simple webpage or fixing bugs in a small existing project will not be acceptable).
-Of course, you need to choose a project which can be completed in the rather short time frame of a single semester, so it should not be a massively large project.
+Hence, it should not be an unreasonably large project.

 As you consider what you wish to propose for your project, keep in mind the following suggestions: